Updated:

 Good Parts of the System

 The main advantage of MSK’s evaluation system is its ability to recognize forces influencing employees’ operational environment and seeking innovative ways of managing them.
 This initiative has helped it to manage trends in the workplace that would have consequences on performance.
 For example, the multi-layered format of evaluation, which is implemented at MSK has similarly been adopted in many modern organizations.
 Its adoption in the hospital’s evaluation system is designed to foster engagements and fairness in the review.
-Relative to this statement, the management of MSK recognizes the complexity of the organization’s evaluation system, as seen in the steps envisioned in the evaluation process (see Appendix 2).
+Relative to this statement, the management of MSK recognizes the complexity of the organization’s evaluation system, as seen in the steps envisioned in the evaluation process (see Figure 2).
 To this end, its philosophy is based on the need to recognize the impact of employee evaluation reports on the productivity of the organization.

-The process of accepting the multifaceted nature of employee evaluation systems has been determined by several factors, including the interaction of the social, cultural, and physical dynamics of the workplace setting, as seen in the Joint Commission statement depicted in Appendix 1.
+The process of accepting the multifaceted nature of employee evaluation systems has been determined by several factors, including the interaction of the social, cultural, and physical dynamics of the workplace setting, as seen in the Joint Commission statement depicted in Figure 1.
 These influences affect job performance appraisals because they represent the complex set of interactions between individual and environmental factors affecting the productivity of staff in the organization.
-These relationships are represented in the different stages of evaluation highlighted in Appendix 2.
+These relationships are represented in the different stages of evaluation highlighted in Figure 2.
 Recognizing the complexity of these linkages in the evaluation system has provided a framework of inclusion where diverse interests are discussed and represented in an organization’s overall policy framework.

 Given that MSK focuses on cancer research and treatment, the adoption of the multifaceted evaluation framework has complemented the adoption of diversity principles in its evaluation process.
 This approach of analysis has led colleagues to believe that a combination of intrinsic and extrinsic factors affecting employee performance was responsible for fluctuating performances across different departments.
 Understanding the complexity of the evaluation system using the multifaceted understanding of performance determinants, which has not been traditionally implemented in many organizations’ evaluation systems, is the right way to assess performance (Bronkhorst, 2017, p.
 156).
-The current system has been built on a philosophy that respects diversity and now conveys a promising approach to understanding and addressing most factors affecting performance (see Appendix 2).
+The current system has been built on a philosophy that respects diversity and now conveys a promising approach to understanding and addressing most factors affecting performance (see Figure 2).
 Therefore, the multifaceted nature of the evaluation system plays a complementary role in the fulfillment of the MSK’s goals.

 The respect for diversity principles in the evaluation system has enabled MSK to accommodate changes to the workforce based on demographic changes that have characterized the employee population over the years.
 Notably, healthcare professionals working at the facility have become increasingly diverse, with more ethnic minorities and disabled people working for the organization now more than ever before (Memorial Sloan Kettering Cancer Center, 2022, p.
 3).
 Varying demographics and cultural characteristics of healthcare workers have been captured in the company’s evaluation framework because of its dynamism.

 Doing so has helped enhance the credibility of the performance appraisal process because this feature means that the system’s design is multifaceted enough to capture changes to the operating environment.
 Ross and Barnes explained that the collapse of many evaluation systems happens because they fail to account for changes in their environments (p.
 367).
 Furthermore, many employers still rely on legacy systems to plan their evaluation systems (Lang et al., 2020, p.
 319).
-The failure to include mechanisms that would accommodate these changes would create a redundant system in the short-term and an obsolete one in the end (Lang et al., 2020, p.
+The failure to include mechanisms that would accommodate these changes would create a redundant system in the short term and an obsolete one in the end (Lang et al., 2020, p.
 319).
 The evaluation system at MSK does not have these weaknesses because its design was developed to allow for changes.

 MSK’s evaluation program also includes a risk appraisal feature, which is completed using surveys and involves the collection of biometric information from employees.
 The results of these testing processes have been associated with increased resource use and better employee motivational levels in the organization (Memorial Sloan Kettering Cancer Center, 2022, p.
 1).
 For example, our department of employee uses the results of this performance appraisal system to identify on-site or offsite threats to employee safety.
 Others develop recommendations relating to lifestyle factors, based on such data, while some professionals choose to enroll in selected training programs due to the similar reasons (Bronkhorst, 2017, p.
 156).
 Therefore, the results of the risk appraisal analysis are used to make determinations about employee lifestyles and strategies for accomplishing career goals.
 So far, they have successfully helped management to recommend the right type of training for employees, thereby leading to a reduction in the number of disgruntled employees because my colleagues believe that management cares for them.